MicroEJ/docs/ApplicationDeveloperGuide/platform.rst

 Binary Platform Import
 ----------------------

-After downloading the MicroEJ Platform ``.jpf`` file, launch MicroEJ SDK to import the MicroEJ Platform:
+After downloading the MicroEJ Platform ``.jpf`` file, launch MicroEJ SDK and follow these steps to import the MicroEJ Platform:

 -  Open the Platform view in MicroEJ SDK, select :guilabel:`Window` > :guilabel:`Preferences` > :guilabel:`MicroEJ` > :guilabel:`Platforms`.
 The